Katedralskolan, Uppsala: History

 From the late Middle Ages to the mid-19th century, education at the school focused on the three subjects that formed the trivium: grammar, dialectics and rhetoric.
 In 1865, the first student degrees were conferred on students at the school.
 By this time, the school was called Högre allmänna läroverket, a name it kept until 1972.
 In 1930, the first female students were accepted.

-Until 1869, the school was located in various buildings next to the cathedral, but in that year, it moved to its current location.
-Several new buildings have been added to the original school building.
+Until 1869, the school was located in various locations next to the cathedral, but in that year, it moved to its current building designed by the architect Fredrik Wilhelm Scholander.
+Since then, several new buildings have been added to the original.